 Louisiana Tech University

-Since 1967, Louisiana Tech University has had an outstanding aviation program that graduates professional pilots and others in the field of aviation.
-The Department of Professional Aviation is fully accredited by Aviation Accreditation Board International and is a member of the University of Aviation Association.
-Louisiana Tech offers partnerships with airlines that allow students to participate in internships with major air carriers and regional airlines.
-Graduates are equipped with the knowledge, skills, and attitude to succeed and become aviation leaders in their careers.
+Since 1967, Louisiana Tech University has been home to an outstanding aviation program that produces professional pilots and aviation specialists.
+The Department of Professional Aviation is fully accredited by the Aviation Accreditation Board International (AABI) and is a proud member of the University Aviation Association, ensuring the highest standards in aviation education.

 School Overview